-Most business is as simple as trying to get the obvious done by people who’s job it is to do it.
+Most business is as simple as trying to get the obvious done by people whose job it is to do it.
 Yet it’s still difficult.
 SEO is more difficult still because you need to get the not-so-obvious done by people who have other jobs to do already.
 Mark Nunney considers the problem of implementation and has some suggestions to help you get things done in SEO.

 Ideas are easy.
 Implementation is hard.

 SEO plans of action are easy to write (for an experienced SEO).
 But implementation is hard.

 Getting things done is the hardest part of SEO.

 Here I’ll look at why the simple becomes difficult and what to do about it.

 A familiar tale of woe

 Here’s a true story about a then-new client of mine …